 - Argue the lack of criminal intent where possible.

 - Argue the values of the total property damage acquired.

 Criminal Mischief Committed By Minors

-While there may be emotional or psychological reasons why a minor would commit criminal mischief, the damage must still be paid for.
+No emotional and/or psychological reasons for why a minor committed criminal mischief will change the fact that the damage must be paid for.

 In cases of vandalism committed by minors, he or she may face:

 Our team argues the restitution payments owed after your child has been charged with criminal mischief.
 Vandalism charges are not simple pranks, moreover, they can carry long-lasting consequences.
 That’s why you need Kalinoski Law Offices to make them fair.

 Scranton Criminal Defense: Vandalism Charges